-The addition of a class for a semester prior to the previous long semester must be signed by the dean of the college/school.
+The addition of a class for a semester prior to the previous long semester must be signed by the dean or the appropriate associate dean of the college/school.
 For graduate students, this is the graduate dean or the associate dean for student services.

-1 This section does not apply to college/school programmatic processes as typically described in the Undergraduate Catalog.
+This section does not apply to college/school programmatic processes as typically described in the Undergraduate Catalog.